mohamed-abdelrhman/stubber/README.md

 </p>

-> small package alternative for nestjs cli that create module files for you for those who use different project architecture different from the standard one introduced by nestjs hence cant use it's cli commands any more
+> small package alternative for nestjs cli that creates a module files for you for those who use different project architecture different from the standard one introduced by nestjs hence can't use its cli.

 ## Install